Igor-Wolf/DiceRoll_RPG/README.md

 # DiceRoller
-Aplication to roll dices im .py
+Aplication to roll dices in .py